Sagar-Satra/Group-Study-Application/README.md

 - Each user is assigned a random Pokémon upon joining a room
 - Study progress, Pokémon evolution, and leaderboard data are partially simulated

+> Notes:
-> Note: User behavior and Pokémon progression are randomized for demonstration purposes.
+> - User behavior and Pokémon progression are randomized for demonstration purposes
-> Note: For demonstration purposes, time is accelerated (seconds represent minutes), and user behavior is simulated.
+> - Time is accelerated (seconds represent minutes)
-> Note: UI icons may look slightly different or not display properly depending on the operating system (Windows vs macOS).
+> - UI icons may render differently across operating systems (Windows vs macOS)

 <table>
 <tr>